 These fried mozzarella bites are delicious!
 Balls of fresh mozzarella breaded in homemade breadcrumbs and fried until crispy on the outside and melty on the inside.

 It’s Friday!
-I have strict plans today that will consist of comfy pants, cups of coffee and endless reading on my iPad.
+I have strict plans today that will consist of comfy pants, cups of coffee and reading Colleen Hoover book.

 And if my girls and I didn’t already scarf these fried mozzarella bites down yesterday then I’d pop them like bonbons while I read.
 But I guess I’ll have to suck it up and pop peanut M & M’s instead.
 Life could be worse.